-- 1) Coordination of the communication between school staff, law enforcement, and other first responders. - 2) Lead the efforts of the district-wide school safety team in the completion and yearly update of the District-Wide School Safety plan and the coordination of the district-wide plan with the BLERP's. - 3) Ensure staff understanding of the District-Wide School Safety Plan. - 4) Ensure the completion and yearly update of BLERP's for each school building. - 5) Assist in the selection of security related technology and development of procedures for the use of such technology. - 6) Coordinate appropriate safety, security, and emergency training for district and school staff, including required training in the emergency response plan. - 7) Ensure the completion and yearly update of building-level emergency response Plans by the dates designated by the commissioner.
+- Lead the efforts of the districtwide school safety team in the completion and yearly update of the Districtwide School Safety plan and the coordination of the districtwide plan with the BLERPs. - Ensure staff understanding of the Districtwide School Safety Plan. - Ensure the completion and yearly update of BLERPs for each school building. - Assist in the selection of security-related technology and development of procedures for the use of such technology. - Coordinate appropriate safety, security, and emergency training for district and school staff, including required training in the emergency response plan. - Ensure the completion and yearly update of building-level emergency response Plans by the dates designated by the commissioner.